Cottage Cheese Frosting (Naturally Sweetened)

 - Transfer to a bowl and refrigerate for at least 1 hour before using to firm up.

-- Apply to completely cooled muffins.
+- Apply to completely cooled muffins, cupcakes or cake.

 Notes